-Under no condition are the answers to be given out.
+Under no conditions are the answers to be given out.

-If a driver wants to know which areas to study if he or she failed the knowledge test, a printout of Topics from the “Study Guide” can be done for them.
-This will give them a general idea of topics they should study in the Commercial Driver Manual.
+If a driver wants to know which areas to study if he or she failed the knowledge test, refer them to the CDL Driver Manual.
+This will give them a general idea of topics they should study.
 Written exam scores stay viable for one year.

 Section M: CDL Frequently Asked Questions

-Q: Do we trade an expired out-of-state CDL license?
+Q: Do we transfer an expired out-of-state CDL license?

-A: No, we only trade current valid out-of-state CDL licenses.
+A: No, we only transfer current valid out-of-state CDL licenses.

 Q: An out of state CDL license is presented and has a “school bus” endorsement.
 Do we give them credit for it, as we do for passenger, tanker etc.?

-Q: An applicant comes in with a CDL permit from another state.
+Q: An applicant comes in with a Commercial Learner’s Permit (CLP) from another state.
 Do we accept it and issue a CDL license?